 Potato Products and Sizes

 I can produce and ship plantlets at any time of year, although they are vulnerable to freezing like any live plant.
-Plantlets are shipped separately from other items you order and must be shipped in a rigid package, which is part of the expense.
+The freezing risk with priority mail is low as long as you get the package as soon as it is delivered.
+Plantlets are shipped separately from other items you order (and usually separate from one another as well) and must be shipped in a rigid package, which is part of the expense.

 The major advantage of plantlets is that they are established in the lab from a disease free source and are therefore as clean a product as I can produce.
 They also allow me to continuously offer varieties even when I am not growing them in the field.
 Disadvantages include the expense and the fact that it takes extra work and care on your part to transplant them to pots and get them established before planting them out.
 If you have a choice between plantlets and tubers and you plan to grow and save your own seed tubers for many years, I recommend starting from plantlets.